-Can the Government’s new measures to reduce late payments to SMEs help your business?
+How new government measures to reduce late payments can improve your cashflow

 Late payments can be devastating for SMEs

 SMEs are often described as the lifeblood of the UK economy, and it’s easy to see why:

 according to the Government’s Department of Business, Innovation and Skills (BIS), of the UK’s 5.7 million private businesses in 2018, the vast majority (96%) employed fewer than 10 people, while SMEs accounted for 60% of all employment and 51% of revenue.